xtoph85/KG-OLAP/docs/index.md

 The following figure illustrates the difference between traditional OLAP and KG-OLAP.
 In traditional OLAP, each cell has numeric measures and the cell's dimension attributes characterize a fact of interest.
 In KG-OLAP, each cell of the OLAP cube comprises an RDF graph and the cell's dimension attributes represent the context which the knowledge is relevant for.

 ![OLAP vs. KG-OLAP](img/kgolap-overview.png)

+## Benchmarks
+The KG-OLAP system comes with a benchmarking feature that allows to run performance experiments.
+A number of predefined (procedurally generated) datasets and corresponding benchmark queries demonstrate the KG-OLAP system.
+Using these datasets and queries, we ran performance experiments on a virtual CentOS 6.8 machine with four cores of an Intel Xeon CPU E5-2640 v4 with 2.4 GHz, hosting a GraphDB 8.9 instance.
+The Java Virtual Machine(JVM) of the GraphDB instance ran with 100 GB heap space.
+The JVM of the KG-OLAP cube, which conducts rule evaluation and caches query results, ran with 20 GB heap space.

+The GraphDB instance comprised two repositories -- base and temporary -- with the following configuration; please refer to the [GraphDB manual](http://graphdb.ontotext.com/documentation/8.9/free/configuring-a-repository.html "Configuring a repository") for further information).
+The entity index size was 30 000 000 and the entity identifier sizewas 32 bits.
+Context index, predicate list, and literal index were enabled.
+Reasoning and inconsistency checkswere disabled; the KG-OLAP implementation takes care of reasoning via RDFpro rule evaluation.